oneclickorgs/cuk_docs/Home.md

 * Viewing member details

 ### Shares
+* Introduction to Shares
 * Dealing with members who have failed to attain the minimum shareholding
 * Adjusting shares settings
 * Managing share applications and withdrawals
 * Viewing share ownership

 ### Resolutions
+* Introduction to Resolutions
 * Starting an electronic vote for a resolution
 * Creating a resolution for consideration at a future meeting
 * Dealing with member suggestions

 ## Participating in a co-op (for Members)
 * Voting in a Board election